Chart Color Schemes

 Lakelands features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.4% of all households, including 44.8% couples with children, 27.0% couples without children, and 8.7% single parent families.
-Non-family households make up the remaining 18.6%, with lone person households at 17.4% and group households comprising 1.4%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.5.
+Non-family households constitute the remaining 18.6%, with lone person households at 17.4% and group households comprising 1.4%.
+The median household size is 2.8 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households